 Above, we’re down in the bottom of the back garden again.
 The back garden is, by far, my favorite part.
 I love the back garden because it’s mature and mostly takes care of itself once I get everything cut back in early spring.
 I weed it, plant a few annuals/tropical for more color, and then let it do its thing.
 I don’t even need to do much pruning because I no longer have many roses back here.
 I do have one ‘Belinda’s Dream’ rose, but that’s about all.
 Most succumbed to Rose Rosette Disease, but that gave me new opportunities especially on the arbors.
 I tried several plants to replace my climbing roses, but found I love orange ‘Major Wheeler’ coral honeysuckle on the back arbor.
 [See the photos above.]

 ‘Dropmore Scarlet’ is a well-behaved honeysuckle that would make a great vine for any garden.
 I find American honeysuckles very easy to grow.
 The only thing they lack is fragrance, and you can plant other fragrant plants.
 Whatever you do, don’t plant Japanese honeysuckle.
 I have been trying to eradicate the start Bill brought over from his mother’s garden for nearly thirty years.
 I still have it in two corners of the garden, and yes, I used brush killer on it even though I hate using chemicals.Whatever you do, don't plant Japanese honeysuckle.
-I have been trying to eradicate the start… Click To Tweet
+I have been trying to eradicate the start Bill brought over from his mother's garden for nearly thirty years.
+Click To Tweet

 Because we’ve had rain and nearly perfect temperatures this spring, the shade gardens are showing off.
 I believe the single-flowering Japanese kerria is one of my best easy-care plants.
 I’ve given tons of it away over the years, and my first plant was from Wanda Faller.
 Wanda also gave me my maidenhair fern and ‘Annabelle.’
 These are the backbones of my shade gardens.